beyonnex-qa/Swag-Labs-Task/README.md

 **What We Need From You**

-When you're done, create a new gitHub repo with your solution, highlight the completed challenges in the description (e.g., "Completed challenges 1, 3, and 5"), and send us the link!
+When you're done,create a new private GitHub repo with your solution and grant access only to `beyonnex-qa`  account.